lino-levan/astral/docs/pages/index.md

 - Automate form submission, UI testing, keyboard input, etc.
 - Create a reproducable, automated testing environment using the latest JavaScript and browser features.
+- Stealthy by default.
+No need to install or setup extra libraries to get features that should come by default.

 ## Usage